OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 :::::{grid} 1 1 1 2
 ::::{grid-item}
-A relatively new panel, the User Controls Panel enables prescripted, custom control panels to control OpenSpace.
+A relatively new panel, the User Controls Panel enables prescripted, custom panels to control OpenSpace.
 These are built elsewhere and may be used here.

 We will discuss these in future sections.
 ::::